CreativeYann2004/Assigmnments_MSMOBS/Assignment1/README.md

 ### 4c) The model does not use (have non-zero flux for) all reactions in the model constrained with maximal reaction activities.
 Pick a reaction with maximal reaction activity constraints and zero flux in the optimal solution, and explain from the network context why it cannot carry flux.

-Example:
-PFL coa_c + pyr_c --> accoa_c + for_c
-Although PFL has a non-zero maximum activity constraint, its flux is zero in the optimal solution.
-Explanation:
-the Formate exchange is only one directional in the model not allowing the formate to get removed from the cell and missing a pathway for formate to get used up making it impossible to use the PFL as it results in formate being produced.
+One example is the PFL reaction CoA-C + Pyr-C → AcCoA-C + FADH₂.
+Although this reaction has a non-zero maximal activity constraint, its flux is zero in the optimal solution.
+This is because the produced formate cannot be secreted or metabolised further, as the formate exchange is modelled as one-directional and there is no downstream pathway that consumes it.
+Allowing flux through the PFL reaction would therefore lead to the accumulation of an unusable by-product.
+Consequently, the network context blocks this reaction despite its enzyme capacity.